eddienubes/validness/README.md

 Defaults can be found [HERE](https://github.com/eddienubes/validness/blob/master/src/config/constants.ts)

-In think an overall documentation for each property is not required, because they're well commented directly in the library itself.
+I think an overall documentation for each property is not required, because they're well commented directly in the library itself.

 If you feel a lack of examples - open an issue, I will add as many as you want.
 Thanks.